-The chart below illustrates the growth of the Foundation's assets over the past six years, which resulted from annual fundraising campaigns coupled with investment appreciation.
-As of June 30, 2018 and 2017, the Foundation's assets, which consist primarily of cash and cash equivalents and investments, totaled \$41.5 million and \$39.4 million, respectively.
+The chart below shows approximately 43.1% growth in the Foundation's assets over the past six years, which resulted from successful fundraising campaigns coupled with investment appreciation.
+As of June 30, 2019 and 2018, the Foundation's assets, which consist primarily of cash and cash equivalents and investments, totaled \$47.5 million and \$41.5 million, respectively.